fx-giant/giant-documentations/visual/column-bar-chart.md

 ### Group

-The **Group** binding determines the category to use to display the data points in the chart.
+The **Group** binding determines the category to use to group **X-Axis** values in the chart.
 It can be a Date, Text or Numeric data type.

 ## Other Settings